ELITR/elitr-testset/README.md

 ```
 .README   ... the history of creation of this document, ***including links***
+.WORK     ... should be a directory of parts that are not yet properly processed; to be removed when done
 .en.mp3   ... a backup of the sound in lossy format
 .en.OSt   ... original speech in language 'en', 't'ranscribed
 .en.OStt  ... original speech in language 'en', 't'ranscribed and word-level 't'imestamped